Comprehensive School Physical Activity ProgramsPrint Page

 Invite volunteers to join the CSPAP committee.
 Have volunteers help identify, plan, organize and provide support for Game On activities to incorporate into your CSPAP.

-Categories: PE, Physical Activity & Play, Classroom, Gymnasium, Hallway, Playground, Safe Routes to School, Classroom Teacher, Community Member/Organization, Parent/Family Member, Physical Education Teacher, School Administrator, School Nurse/Counselor, School Nutrition Professional, Elementary School, High School, Middle School
+Categories: PE, Physical Activity and Play, Classroom, Gymnasium, Hallway, Playground, Safe Routes to School, Classroom Teacher, Community Member/Organization, Parent/Family Member, Physical Education Teacher, School Administrator, School Nurse/Counselor, School Nutrition Professional, Elementary School, High School, Middle School